Bulk Barn

-Bulk Barn Foods Limited (Bulk Barn) is Canada's largest bulk foods store.
-Founded in September 1982 by Carl Ofield.
-The store sells common to somewhat specialty foods, such as those that are vegan, gluten-free, non-GMO, and other common dietary restrictions.
+Bulk Barn Foods Limited is a Canadian retail chain specializing in bulk foods.
+Founded by Carl Ofield in September 1982, it is the largest bulk foods retailer in Canada.
+Its stores sell common to somewhat specialty foods, such as those that are vegan, gluten-free, non-GMO, and other common dietary restrictions.

 Bulk Barn cannot be considered zero waste due to its heavy use of plastic in both prepackaged and bulk items, however, the store encourages customers to use its Reusable Container Program to reduce waste.